nearform/nscale-docs/src/pages/docs/guides/offline-docs.md

 ---

 # Running our site locally
-This site can be ran offline very easily.
-This is great if you need access to our documentation while on a plane or outside an area of connectivity.
-Assuming you have node and git installed, lets walk through the steps to run offline.
+Our site can be ran offline very easily which is great if you need access to our documentation while on a plane or outside an area of connectivity.
+Assuming you have node and git installed, follow the steps below to enable offline access.

-## Clone Repo
+## Clone
 First, we need to clone this repository locally.
-We suggest you first fork, in case you find anything you want to change.
-Assuming you have first forked, run the following in the console:
+We suggest you use a fork, in case you find anything you want to change and send back to us.
+Assuming you have first forked, run the following in a new terminal window:

 ```
 git clone https://github.com/<Your Username>/nscale-docs.git
 ```

-## Install Dependencies
+## Install
-Navigate into the the repository using your terminal, run the following command to install all dependencies.
-This command assumes you have both node.js and npm installed:
+Navigate into the repositories' directory using your terminal, run the following command to install all dependencies:

 ```
 npm install